-H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
+H2A First-time Full-time Less Than

+Full-time Undergrad Full-time

+Freshmen (Incl.
 Fresh.)
+Undergrad

-Less Than Full-time Undergrad H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 149 531 8 H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 2,420 \$ 2,338 \$ 1,785
+H2A n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 400 500 2

+189 568 ა

+H2A o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$ 2,530 \$ 2,450 \$ 2,717

+H2A p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 38 208 0